 Level 3, above the trees, was home to 4 old pterafolks, 2 of them cooking with a fire under a large cauldron, one (badly) sculpting a piece of wood and a fourth poking something in a small makeshift cage with a stick.
 The whole lot noisily bickering, as the elderly are wont to do.

 The PCs attacked the frail pterafolks but that soon attracted the healthier ones from above.
-Two pterafolks, started flinging javelins at them from outside.
-Another, the apparent leader, big and scarred, clutched a wand.
+Two pterafolks, started flinging javelins at them from the outside.
+Another, the apparent leader, big and scarred, clutched a magic wand.